galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 # Preparing Raw Data

 Raw data conversion is the first step of any proteomic data analysis.
 The most common converter is MSConvert from the [ProteoWizard software suite](http://proteowizard.sourceforge.net/), the format to convert to is mzML.
-Search GUI needs `mgf` format as input, but as we need the `mzML` format for several other tasks, we will convert to `mzML` first.
 Due to licensing reasons, MSConvert runs only on windows systems and will not work on most Galaxy servers.

 Depending on your machine settings, raw data will be generated either in profile mode or centroid mode.
 For most peptide search engines, the MS2 data have to be converted to centroid mode, a process called "peak picking" or "centroiding".
 Machine vendors offer algorithms to extract peaks from profile raw data.
 Those are integrated in ***msconvert*** {% icon tool %} and can be run in parallel to the mzML conversion.